fhteam/laravel-amqp/README.md

 laravel-amqp
 ============

 AMQP driver for Laravel queue.
+This driver uses popular AMQPLib for PHP: https://github.com/videlalvaro/php-amqplib (This library is a pure PHP implementation of the AMQP protocol so it may be used to connect to a number of queue managers around)

 Configuration